Organizing the workspace with dock panels

 - Close

-It should come as no surprise that the first button will allow you to change the text that is displayed in the dock panel.
+The first button lets you change the text displayed in the dock panel.

 Before: